vljlangen/ville-langen-homepage/content/slides/musescore/index.md

 - Press the desired note (e.g., "D")
 - If the note is too high in pitch, press Cmd+down arrow to lower the octave

+---

-### Adding Chords:
+## Adding Chords

-- Select the note where you want to add the chord symbol
-- Press Ctrl+K (MacOS: Cmd+K)
+- Select the note where you want to add the chord symbol, then Ctrl+K (MacOS: Cmd+K)
-- Manually input the chord, starting with one of the following: C, D, E, F, G, A, B, followed by:
+- Manually input C, D, E, F, G, A, or B, followed by:
     - Sharp: #
     - Flat: b
     - Double sharp: x or ##
     - Double flat: bb
     - Natural: Ctrl+Shift+H
-- If you want to add chords before or after the selected note, you cannot use the arrow keys; specific commands are available for this purpose
 - Press Esc when you're done

+---

-### Reducing Measures If the Song Is Too Long:
+## Reducing Measures If the Song Is Too Long

 - Select the measures
 - Press Cmd+Del

+---

-### Adding an Instrument:
+## Adding an Instrument

 - Press "I"

+---

-### How to Fit the Entire Score on One Page:
+## How to Fit the Entire Score on One Page

 - Go to Format → Page Settings
 - Choose Scaling: Staff space (sp)